Tadessejemal1/Module1-Hello-Microverse-2/README.md

 # Project Name
 Hello Microverse

 This is my first project in Microverse's module one.
+In this project, things like setting up html and css liters, GitHub Actions, and following GitHub flow are covered.

 ## Built With